bear0926/test/readme.txt

-This is for the github test!
+This file is used for the git test!
-This is the change from github!